bruceabrigo/PHP-Login/README.md

-# PHP Login with MariaDB
+# PHP Login with phpMyAdmin
 - PHP in a LAMP environment
-- Create a SQL DB with MariaDB
+- Create a SQL with phpMyAdmin

 ** User Story **
 - User should be able to create an account with an email, username, and password.